Answered By: RRC Library Research and Learning Services Last Updated: Aug 28, 2019 Views: 187

-There are a couple of ways to access articles through the University Library’s databases.
-The quickest may be through the RRC Library homepage here http://rrc.library.txstate.edu/.
+There are a couple of ways to access articles through the databases provided by the University Libraries.
+The quickest may be through the RRC Library homepage here https://rrc.library.txstate.edu/.
 Users have access to the library catalog and links to numerous databases from the library's home page.

 Feel free to Ask a Librarian through the online form, chat, phone, or at the reference desk should any help be needed.